Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 performance of individual directors on the basis of criteria such as the contribution of the

-be discussed, meaningful and constructive contribution and inputs in meetings, etc. The
+to be discussed, meaningful and constructive contribution and inputs in meetings, etc.

-above criteria were broadly based on the Guidance Note on Board Evaluation issued by the
+The above criteria were broadly based on the Guidance Note on Board Evaluation issued

-the Board as a whole and Chairperson of the Company was evaluated, taking into account
+directors, the Board as a whole and Chairperson of the Company was evaluated, taking

-the views of CEO & director and non-executive directors.
-The quality, quantity and
+into account the views of CEO & director and non-executive directors.
+The quality,

-timeliness of flow of information between the Company Management and the Board which
+quantity and timeliness of flow of information between the Company Management and

-is necessary for the Board to effectively and reasonably perform their duties, were also
+the Board which is necessary for the Board to effectively and reasonably perform their

 Performance evaluation of independent directors was done by the Board members,